tailcallhq/tailcallhq.github.io/docs/cli.md

 </TabItem>
 </Tabs>

 1. **mergeType:** This setting merges types in the configuration that satisfy the threshold criteria.
 It takes a threshold value between `0.0` and `1.0` to determine if two types should be merged or not.
-The default is `1.0`.

    For example, the following types `T1` and `T2` are exactly similar, and with a threshold value of `1.0`, they can be merged into a single type called `M1`: